-Long Term Plan - Toitū Kāpiti- a thriving environment, vibrant economy and strong communities - encapsulated in the aspiration to 'build a stronger Kāpiti together'.
-In this second year of our Long Term Plan, I am confident the work programme we are focusing on - as set out in this Annual Plan - will move us steadily toward that vision.
+I am excited about the year ahead.
+In this second year of our Long Term Plan, I am confident the work programme we are focusing on - as set out in this Annual Plan - will move us steadily toward our vision.